mpowaga/meteor-autoform-summernote/README.md

 {{> quickForm collection="Books" type="insert"}}
 ```

+**Note:** Summernote may not be working well if you are using other bootstrap dependency than `twbs:bootstrap`.
+To solve this simply remove your current bootstrap package and install `twbs:bootstrap` (see [this](https://github.com/mpowaga/meteor-autoform-summernote/issues/1) issue).

 ###Summernote options###

 Supported options: `height minHeight maxHeight focus toolbar airPopover`.
 Read more about them [here](http://hackerwins.github.io/summernote/features.html#api).